 - You may have trouble knowing where your hands and feet are, and how they’re positioned in space.
 This is called position sense.
 If this happens, you could slip out of your shoes or slippers if they’re not tied or if they don’t come up past the middle of the top of your foot (your instep).

 - When you walk, you may not be able to feel the floor under your feet.
 You may feel like your bare feet have socks on them or like you’re walking on broken glass.

 Paclitaxel, docetaxel, and nab-paclitaxel

 - You may have trouble feeling the shape of an object in your hand or picking up small objects.

 - You may have trouble telling the difference between hot and cold temperatures.

-With all of these medications, you may also have problems doing things that need muscle strength and coordination.
-For example, you may have trouble lifting your foot from the gas pedal to the brake while driving.
-Some people also describe a feeling of muscle cramps, heaviness, swelling that isn’t there, or weakness in their arms or legs.
+With all these medications, you may also have problems doing things that need muscle strength and coordination.
+For example, you may have trouble lifting your foot from the gas pedal to the brake pedal while driving.
+Some people also have a feeling of muscle cramps, heaviness, swelling that isn’t there, or weakness in their arms or legs.

 Managing Peripheral Neuropathy